L1Ryx/L1Ryx/README.md

 ## 👋 Hello there!

-I'm Shawn Guo, an **software engineer and audio-focused game programmer** working across **adaptive audio systems, gameplay systems, and interactive tools**.
+I'm Shawn Guo, a **software engineer specializing in game audio, gameplay systems, and interactive tools**.

 I recently graduated from [Johns Hopkins University](https://www.cs.jhu.edu/) with a **BS in Computer Science** and from the Peabody Institute’s [Music for New Media](https://peabody.jhu.edu/academics/instruments-areas-of-study/music-for-new-media/) program with a **BM in Music for New Media**.

 I previously worked as a **C++ Software Engineering Intern** on the _Call of Duty_ franchise at [Activision / Raven Software](https://www.ravensoftware.com/our-games), and as a **Gameplay Programmer & 3D Technical Sound Designer** at [Serious Point Games](https://www.seriouspointgames.com/) for their upcoming title, _The Ski Lodge Murder_.

 I’m most interested in work where audio is treated as part of the game’s runtime systems and shaped through close collaboration between engineering, design, and sound.
-My work primarily revolves around **audio programming**, with **gameplay systems** and **tools engineering** as closely related strengths.
+My primary focus is **audio programming**, with **gameplay systems** and **tools engineering** as closely related strengths.

 I'm comfortable with: